regadior/MediaApp/README.md

 This project consists of a web made with ` React.js `, `Nestjs` and `Typescript`, using the client-server architecture.
 The main idea of this website is to store the multimedia game content consumed (movies and series in future).

+## ⚒ General-App-Features
+- branching strategy using *git-flow*
+- Commit messages are made using *git-cz*, to make them prettier
 ## 🔒 Backend
 ### 📋 Backend-Features
 - Built using **SOLID** principles.